Why not Valetudo?

 This is very important to understand as it means that feature parity with the vendor apps is a non-goal for the project.
 Instead, feature completeness for the Valetudo project is defined as “it does what it set out to do”, which in this case means “a vacuum robot that works local only”.
 That can include new and fancy features, yes, but it doesn’t have to do that.

-“Why is this so important?”, you may ask.
-Good question!
+"Why is this so important?", you may ask.
+(Click here for rant)

 In commercial products, there are forces at play that constantly push towards adding more and more features.
 It doesn’t matter if they bring something valuable to the table or even make sense at all.
 What matters is that the number of features of product A is higher than the number of features of product B, as customers use that number to make their buying decisions.